d8ahazard/docker-phlex/README.md

 By default, Phlex is set to listen on ports 5666 and 5667 - these can be modified by editing the file /config/

-`The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
+The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.

-* `-v /config` - Where muximux should store its files
+* `-v /config` - Where phlex should store its files
 * `-e HTTPPORT` (optional) Port to serve http web traffic from. (default is 5666)
 * `-e HTTPSPORT` (optional) Port to serve https traffic from. (default is 5667)
 * `-e FASTCGIPORT` (optional) Port to use for cast traffic (default is 9000)
 * `-e TZ` for timezone setting (optional), eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it muximux /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it phlex /bin/bash`.

 ## Setting up the application

 Find the web interface at `<your-ip>:5666`, set apps you wish to use with Phlex via the webui.

 ## Info